-The M6 Motorway (previously F6 Extension) program of works is a proposed multi-lane road link that aims to provide better connectivity to Sydney’s south and will be delivered in three stages.
+The M6 Motorway (previously F6 Extension) program of works is a proposed multi-lane road link that aims to give better connections to Sydney’s south.
+It will be delivered in 3 stages.

-Stage 1 comprises an approximately four-kilometre continuous twin tunnel (north and south) which will connect the New M5 at Arncliffe to President Avenue at Kogarah.
+Stage One comprises continuous twin tunnels connecting the New M5 at Arncliffe to President Avenue at Kogarah.
 Key components include:

-The project has been approved subject to conditions which address the issues raised by the community, councils and government agencies in their submissions.
-Conditions have been set to enhance public space, cycling and pedestrian connectivity, and to improve environmental outcomes, including:
+Conditions have been set to improve public space, cycling and pedestrian connectivity, and environmental outcomes, including:

 Source: Roads and Maritime Services